muratk5n/thirdwave/en/2022/02/costs-lcoe.md

 term, showing projected life-cycle costs..
 Highlight opportunities for Tribes to develop different scales of projects (facility, community, or commercial)..
-Inform decisions to pursue projects on an economic basis, compared to utility rates
+Inform decisions to pursue projects on an economic basis, compared to utility rates.

 Overnight cost